The author writes on a variety of topics based on his own life experience and research.

-Biology: Some researchers suppose that schizophrenia occurs because of the abnormalities in the person’s brain’s structure.
-While in the womb, the fetus faces the problems with the development of pathways and connections in the brain, and this can lead to a mental disorder later in life.
+Some researchers suppose that schizophrenia occurs because of abnormalities in the person’s brain’s structure.
+While in the womb, the fetus faces problems with the development of pathways and connections in the brain, and this can lead to a mental disorder later in life.

-Chemistry: Another group of scientists found that people suffering from schizophrenia have a drastic imbalance of the neurotransmitters or brain chemicals, such as serotonin, glutamate, and dopamine, which let nerve cells in the brain send signals to each other.
+Another group of scientists found that people suffering from schizophrenia have a drastic imbalance of the neurotransmitters or brain chemicals, such as serotonin, glutamate, and dopamine, which let nerve cells in the brain send signals to each other.
 The drastic imbalance of these neurotransmitters leads to the uncommon ways the brain reacts to stimuli, including bright lights and loud music.
-People with schizophrenia have trouble processing different sights, sounds, tastes and smells so it often leads to delusions or hallucinations, thus a bit psycho behavior.
+People with schizophrenia have trouble processing different sights, sounds, tastes and smells so it often leads to delusions or hallucinations, leading to certain behaviors.

-Heredity: Researchers showed that schizophrenia has a tendency to run in the families, so you can inherit it from your parent, grandparent or anyone else who suffered from this mental disorder in the past.
-Like any genetically-related illness, schizophrenia may not be seen in the childhood – only in a rare situation.
-You can start noticing the disease after a highly stressful event in your life, or during the puberty when your body undergoes physical and hormonal changes.
-It typically develops till the 30s.
+Researchers showed that schizophrenia has a tendency to run in the families, so you can inherit it from your parent, grandparent or anyone else who suffered from this mental disorder in the past.
+Like any genetically-related illness, schizophrenia may not be seen in childhood—only in a rare situation.
+You can start noticing the disease after a highly stressful event in your life, or during puberty when your body undergoes physical and hormonal changes.
+It typically develops in one's 30s.